MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 > [!TIP]
 > Date time prompts can resolve to a few different dates if the user gives an ambigious answer.
 Depending on what you're using it for, you may want to check all the resolutions provided by the prompt result, instead of just the first.

-You can use the same technique to validate prompt responses for any of the prompt types.
+You can use the similar techniques to validate prompt responses for any of the prompt types.

 ## Save user data

 When you prompt for user input, you have several options on how to handle that input.
 For instance, you can consume and discard the input, you can save it to a global variable, you can save it to a volatile or in-memory storage container, you can save it to a file, or you can save it to an external database.
-For more information on how to save user data, see [Manage user data].(bot-builder-howto-v4-state.md).
+For more information on how to save user data, see [Manage user data](bot-builder-howto-v4-state.md).

 ## Next steps